semaphoreci/docs/docs/guided-tour/creating-your-first-pipeline.md

 ## Choosing an starter workflow

-In the previous page you’ve connected a Git repository to Semaphore.
+In the [previous page][previous] you’ve connected a Git repository to Semaphore.
 Now you’ll learn how to define a pipeline.

 After adding a new repository, Semaphore will show you a list of starter templates.
 Choose the one that best adapts to your repository language and structure.
 If in doubt, pick the “single job” template.